cvpartner/optional-field/README.md

 # Optional Field

+> Want to write Rust for a living?
+CV Partner is hiring Rust developers in London, Oslo, Copenhagen and Stockholm.
+[See the careers page](https://www.cvpartner.com/careers)

 Provides a Rust type and serialization/deserialization implementations for values that can be represented by 3 states: missing, present but null and present with a value.